Education · Reg 1182317

 You leave CharityCompare to complete a donation on the official GIRLS ARE INVESTORS form.
 We do not process payments or take commission.
 Opens their official online donation form.

-GIRLS ARE INVESTORS is a registered charity (no. 1182317) working in children & youth across the United Kingdom.
-Its latest Charity Commission filing directs 88% of spending to charitable activities, holding roughly 25 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Girls Are Investors is a registered charity (no. 1182317) working in education across the United Kingdom.
+Its latest Charity Commission filing directs 89% of spending to charitable activities, holding roughly 25 months of reserves, and files its annual accounts on time.
+Reported income has been growing (≈48% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: GIRLS ARE INVESTORS scores 85 out of 100 (3 stars).
-88% average program spend (3-year average).
+In short: GIRLS ARE INVESTORS scores 99 out of 100 (5 stars).
+89% average program spend (Latest year, disclosed years only).
 Filings are up to date with no major concerns.

-GIRLS ARE INVESTORS has a Clarity Score of 85 out of 100 on CharityCompare (3 stars, Good).
+Girls Are Investors has a Clarity Score of 99 out of 100 on CharityCompare (5 stars, Exceptional).
 Charity Commission registration number 1182317.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2020: total income £162k, with 88% of expenditure on charitable activities.
+Primary cause area: Education.
+Latest accounts year 2024: total income £778k, with 89% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 25 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .